-The filters can be used to filter by feed type or language and to sort order.
+The filters can be used to filter by feed type or language and to change the sort order.
 Several different feed types can be selected including blog feeds, podcasts, videocasts and microblog feeds.
 Languages should be self explanatory while the sort order can be changed from Fedmil rank to quality or relevance instead.

 The sliders on the right side make it possible to finetune the topic significance to lay more or less weight on specific related terms.
 Each blog that is listed in the search results is also described by a list of tags.